FHA · Florida authority hub

 | Best fit | Lower credit, smaller down, tighter DTI | Stronger credit, larger down, MI economics |

 The right answer depends on your full payment, mortgage insurance, and how long you plan to keep the loan.
+For the deeper conventional picture — credit-tier pricing, PMI removal, LLPAs, and the 2026 conforming limit — see the Conventional Loan Florida Guide.

-When FHA makes sense
+When FHA makes sense.

 Patterns where FHA frequently outperforms conventional for Florida buyers.